Jujie-YANG/knowledge_tracing/RA_meetings.md

-# Logs of meetings with Zhaoxing Li
+# Logs of meetings with Zhaoxing
 ## 8.18
 ### Things to do
 - Read literatures